 Designer Metal specialises in the fabrication and installation of traditional estate fencing.
 Also referred to as park or parkland fencing, it is a modern reproduction of the traditional iron fencing of old.
-It is often used on estates and parks for retaining livestock and for it decorative appearance.
+It is often used on estates and parks for retaining livestock, also being chosen for its decorative appearance.

-We guarantee the structure of our steel estate fencing for 50 years (does not include accident or damage).
+- We guarantee the structure of our steel estate fencing for 50 years (not including accident or damage).

 Estate fencing professionally installed from £45 per metre plus VAT anywhere in the UK.
 Minimum orders apply.
 Smaller and local orders priced accordingly.

 Please scroll down for full specification (including steel section sizes), fencing styles and a detailed explanation of our estate fencing installation method.

 As standard we produce four types of metal post and rail fencing.
 All four stand 1.2m tall (approx) above ground.
 The posts are spaced at 1 metre apart and all have five traditionally spaced rails; a smaller gap at the bottom with each spacing becoming greater as they rise up the fence.

 We publish our specification and section sizes because we are proud to produce a product that is built to last.